Cylinders/human-like-typing/README.md

 The JAR file should be perfectly fine as of 27 FEB 2024.
 Use that for any sort of testing.

-The Python application is solely a CLI app, while the Java application has a minimal, albeit functional, GUI.
+Both the .py and .jar versions have a functional, albeit minimal, GUI.

 CONTRIBUTE: